sap-tutorials/btp-dev-guidance/tutorials/build-cap-app/build-cap-app.md

 ### Create services

 It's a good practice in CAP to create single-purpose services.
-Hence, let's define a *ProcessorService* for support engineers to process incidents created by customers.
+Hence, let's define a `ProcessorService` for support engineers to process incidents created by customers.

 To create the service definitions:

 1. In the **srv** folder, create a new **processor-service.cds** file.

-2. Paste the following code snippet in the `srv/processor-service.cds` file:
+2. Paste the following code snippet in the **processor-service.cds** file:

     ```js
     using { sap.capire.incidents as my } from '../db/schema';

     service ProcessorService {
         entity Incidents as projection on my.Incidents;

+        @readonly
         entity Customers as projection on my.Customers;
-      entity Conversations as projection on my.Conversations;
-      entity Urgency as projection on my.Urgency;
-      entity Status as projection on my.Status;
     }
     ```